Marriage/Couples

 My work with couples is focused on the premise that most of us do not have the tools and perspectives to create healthy, empowered, choice-full relationships (How were we supposed to learn these things?–our own parents’ relationship?
 School?
 T.V?)

 Much of what we are doing in relationships is reacting, rather than responding, to our partners, and they, in turn, react to our reactions.
 In addition, we choose partners who trigger our unfinished business in the most intense ways.
-We do so because our partners are the very people who elicit the growth and stretching we need to do to become the best versions of ourselves.
+We do so because our partners are the very people who provoke the stretching and growth we need to do to become the best versions of ourselves.

-Many couples never get past the power struggle/blame stage, and either remain married and live emotionally disconnected lives, or end their marriage in divorce.
+Some couples, however, never get past the power struggle/blame stage and either remain married and live emotionally disconnected, resentful lives, or end their marriage in divorce.

 There is another option!
 How about a passionate partnership?
 Or at the very least, more compassion and kindness towards your partner and yourself?